Meet the People Behind the Montrose LandxSea Film Fest

 Kenny Alexander

 Kenny transitioned from a 35-year career in the petrochemical industry, where he worked in North Sea gas and around Grangemouth's oil and gas complexes, to become a champion of environmental causes.
 Notably, post-COP26, he relayed the COP baton by land and sea from Glasgow to Sharm El Sheik as a ‘green runner’ and Scotland’s representative.
+He currently serves as Chairman of the newly formed Polmont Community Hub, working towards transforming the Community Centre and its grounds into a sustainable local asset for all.
 An active participant in climate events across the UK, including Scotland’s annual Climate Camp, Kenny serves as a passionate ambassador for our festival, offering a critical perspective on the environmental transition.

 Gemma_Bradshaw.png